Morocco

 A Road Trip to the Gateway of the Sahara

-The sun painted the golden sand in beauteous shades of bright orange and gentle pink.
-My scarf protected my head, shielding it from the fieriness of the midday sun.
-We travelled through the Erg Chebbi dunes at a desert pace.
-My legs dangled on each sides of his rib cage, 6 feet from the yellow…
+The sun painted the golden sand in beautiful shades of bright orange and gentle pink.
+My scarf protected my head, shielding it from the intensity of the midday sun.
+We traveled through the Erg Chebbi dunes at a leisurely pace.
+My legs dangled on each side of his rib cage, six feet above the yellow…

 Keep reading